Completed new building

 Certifications and awards

-The new buildings in Elstal will be exemplary in terms of sustainability.
-Accordingly, the aim is to achieve what is known as ‘Platinum’ category certification from the DGNB, the German Sustainable Building Council.
+The new buildings in Elstal are exemplary in terms of sustainability.
+In March 2020, the new buildings received the certification of the DGNB (the German Association for Sustainable Building) in the ‘Platinum’ category.
 This rewards building sustainability above and beyond the complete life cycle.
 Deutsche Wohnen also picked up the 2015 Deutsche Bauherrenpreis for modernisation for the restoration of the historic estate.

 Garden estates as a model